 Why It’s Dropped: Much like GoPro, Fitbit (NYSE:FIT) was hyped up around its IPO as a next-generation hardware company with both huge hardware and software growth potential in the long run.

 Also much like GoPro, though, Fitbit never lived up to that hype.
-Instead, Fitbit’s hardware growth trajectory fell flat, as competitors innovated more quickly than Fitbit and stole market share, and the software growth narrative never really materialized.
+Instead, Fitbit’s hardware growth trajectory fell flat, as competitors innovated more quickly than Fitbit and stole market share, and its growth never really materialized.

 At the same time, FIT stock seems fairly valued considering its reality as a niche consumer tech hardware maker.
 Going forward, there is upside potential on the data side of things, but that upside potential lacks clarity.